-Steel that does not fully meet the requirements stated in this Chapter, differs in composition, deoxidation practice and alloying as well as mechanical properties (e.g. intermediate upper yield stress level, as compared to that required in 3.2.3 and other respective characteristics) may be accepted by the Register for use, except for in hull structural elements (Part II).
-Such steel shall be given a special designation, the letter S may be added to the grade symbol.
+Steel that does not fully meet the requirements stated in this Chapter, differs in composition, deoxidation practice and alloying may be accepted by the Register for use.
+Such steel shall be given a special designation, the letter S shall be added to the grade symbol.